-With the help of a team of highly qualified rock climbers and hikers, Buck and his team took all ten of the jackets on a trip to Rocky Mountain National Park.
-Spending most of their days above 10,000 ft and encountering widely variable weather conditions, they experienced how well each jacket fared in harsh alpine conditions.
+With the help of a team of highly qualified rock climbers and hikers, Buck and his team took all of the jackets on a trip to Rocky Mountain National Park.
+Spending most of their days above 10,000 feet and encountering widely variable weather conditions, they experienced how well each jacket fared in harsh alpine conditions.
 They were looking to compare warmth, comfort, fit, compressibility, and durability.

 Warmth is a function of how well any given jacket can insulate and retain your natural body heat.
 The more insulation, the warmer you will stay.
 The ideal jacket, however, balances the level of insulation with weight and breathability.
 All of the jackets we reviewed were either filled with down, synthetic down, or a combination of the two.
 Down fill ratings refer to the quality of the down used and how well it insulates.
 A higher number doesn't instantly equate to a warmer jacket but means that the higher quality down will be warmer, lighter, and more compressible than a comparable weight of lower quality down or synthetic fill.

-Using 650 fill down, the Columbia Delta Ridge was one of the warmest jackets we tried on.
+Using 650 fill down, the Columbia Delta Ridge was one of the warmest jackets.
 The high quality down, plus the patented "Omni-heat" shell, made for a highly effective and warm insulating layer.
 The Eddie Bauer CirrusLite also uses 650 fill down but is a lighter weight jacket and is much less warm but weighs less and packs down smaller.

-We were looking for things like the comfort of the jacket liner on your skin, if the wrist cuffs are lined, if the zipper rubs on your chin when fully zipped, and other details that add to the overall level of comfort while wearing a jacket.
+We were looking for things like the comfort of the jacket liner on your skin, if the wrist cuffs are lined, if the zipper rubs on your chin when fully zipped, and other details that add to the overall level of comfort while wearing each budget down jacket.

-Every jacket we tested was, in theory, the same size, but we found that the torso lengths, arm lengths, and overall fit to be widely varied.
+Every jacket we tested was, in theory, the same size, but we found that the torso lengths, arm lengths, and overall fit widely varied.
 The ideal fit for each coat heavily depends on how you intend to use it.
 If you plan on layering another jacket underneath, you will want a bit more room in the torso and shoulders, while if you plan on using it as a standalone piece, you can opt for a slimmer fit.

 Similar to how the fill type affects warmth, a higher quality fill will be able to compress down smaller.
 One hundred percent down will typically compress the best, but the amount of fill and the material of the shell will ultimately determine how small each jacket will pack down.
 The Rockka&Rolla packed down the absolute smallest and is around the size of a grapefruit.